Funding Local Causes

 • is based in Hertfordshire

-• runs a venue, like a village hall, community centre, or religious building - or operates a service in a venue which could be used as a warm space
+• runs a venue, like a village hall, community centre, or religious building - or operates a service in a venue which could be used as a community space

 • has a Safeguarding policy that covers the activities you want us to fund plus a policy covering COVID and infectious diseases